Enrique Vila-Matas

-Enrique Vila-Matas (born 31 March 1948 in Barcelona) is a Spanish author.
-He has authored several award-winning books that mix genres and has been branded as one of the most original and prominent writers in the Spanish language.
+Enrique Vila-Matas (born 31 March 1948 in Barcelona) is a Spanish writer.

+Vila-Matas has written several award-winning books that mix genres and has been branded as one of the most original and prominent writers in the Spanish language.
+He is frequently mentioned among the favourites to win the Nobel Prize in Literature.

-He is a founding Knight of the Order of Finnegans, a group which meets in Dublin every year on June 16th to honour James Joyce and his novel Ulysses.
+He is a founding Knight of the Order of Finnegans, a group which meets in Dublin every year on 16 June to honour James Joyce and his novel Ulysses.